-

 The Rory Stewart I knew: why it was inevitable he’d be knocked out of the Tory leadership contest

 I’ve been following the Conservative leadership race with uncommon interest: I knew Rory Stewart quite well about 25 years ago.
-We were students a year apart at Balliol College, Oxford, in the early 1990s, and though we moved in different … Continue reading
+We were students a year apart at Balliol College, Oxford, in the mid-1990s, and though we moved in different circles … Continue reading

 Don’t believe what Donald Trump says about Sweden.
 Immigration works well there